Year: 2021

 • Acorn Squash

-• Beets with tops
+• Beets without tops

 • Butternut Squash